History

 The critical path method is one of the frequently used techniques in Project Scheduling and Planning.
 A project typically has many tasks which involve many people to keep working together till project completion.
 It is far too easy for certain activities to fall behind and get lost in the sea of endless jobs.

 These forgotten tasks and errors in planning can severely affect the timescale of the whole project.
 A late project will cost money and lead to unhappy customers and bosses.
-The importance of the Critical path method in project management is to help managers figure out two things.
+The importance of the Critical path method and scheduling in project management is to help managers figure out two things.
 How long it will take to complete the project and what are the critical tasks that must be completed before starting other dependent tasks?

 Today, the critical path method is used to identify the most important tasks and ensure your project doesn’t fall behind schedule.
 This also provides a higher level of insight into your project’s timeline and a correlation between tasks, giving you more understanding about which task duration you can modify, and which must stay the same.